-- 【Pocket Design with Snaps】Each pocket cloth nappy consists of a nappy and an insert assembled by a specially designed pocket opening.
-Our Cloth nappy is easy stuffing and removal, machine washable, and quick-dry, making it more economical and environmental.
-In addition, there are snaps at each end of the insert to fasten the insert to the diaper to prevent movement.
+- 💖[Pocket Design with Snaps] Easy to use even for new parents.
+Each pocket cloth nappy consists of a reusable nappy and an washable bamboo nappy insert assembled by a specially designed pocket opening.
+In addition, there are snaps at each end of the nappy insert to fasten itself to the reusable diaper to prevent movement.

-- 【One Size Suit All】The pocket cloth nappy is 37cm long and 36cm wide, weighing 116g, which is pretty lightweight and portable with a waterproof storage bag provided.
-Designed with many snaps fasteners at the outer of the nappy and flexible elastics around, the pocket nappy can be easily adjusted into different sizes and can grow up with the baby from 3kg to 15kg, fitting the baby's body perfectly and tightly with no leaking.
+- 🌈[One Size Suit All] Exqline baby pocket nappy weighs only 116g, which is pretty lightweight and portable with a free wet bag provided.
+Designed with different rows of snaps fasteners at the outer of the reusable nappy and flexible elastics around, the pocket nappy can be easily adjusted into suitable sizes and can grow up with the baby from birth right up until potty training, fitting the baby's body perfectly and tightly with no leaking.

-- 【Reliable & Safe Material】With the PUL laminated waterproof nappy shell and the soft suede cloth inner layer, the nappy is breathable and hypoallergenic with no odor, making baby stay dry, healthy and comfortable.
-There is no need to worry about the rash at all.
+- 🌱[Reliable & Safe Material] You no longer need to worry about your littles getting a rash.
+Triple protection against leakage.
+With the PUL laminated waterproof nappy shell and the soft suede cloth inner layer, the Exqline reusable nappies are breathable and hypoallergenic with no odor.
+The high-absorbency bamboo nappy inserts make baby stay dry, healthy and comfortable.

 Want to know more?: How to Save Money on Diapers